Skip to main content

 March Employee Benefits Engagement Campaign: Sleep Awareness

-Adults between 18 and 64 need seven to nine hours of sleep per night – and almost one third of them get less than six hours per night.
-That means statistically speaking, one out of three of your employees is sleep-deficient and likely doesn’t feel or perform their best while working.
+Adults between 18 and 64 need seven to nine hours of sleep per night.
+Unfortunately, one-third of American adults earned a failing grade by performing less than 60% of possible healthy sleep behaviors.
+Sleep is foundational - inextricably linked to every facet of our lives.
+That means that one out of three of your employees is sleep-deficient and likely doesn’t feel or perform their best while working.

 Thankfully, Sleep Awareness Week (with World Sleep Day) gives you the opportunity to celebrate sleep health with your workforce!
 Use these campaign recommendations to inspire your employees get the rest they need.